fluxninja/aperture/docs/content/get-started/policies/policies.md

 </Tabs>
 ```

-The policy runtime can be visualized in [FluxNinja Cloud][], Grafana or any
+The policy runtime can be visualized in [Aperture Cloud][], Grafana or any other
-other Prometheus compatible analytics tool.
-Refer to the Prometheus compatible
+Prometheus compatible analytics tool.
+Refer to the Prometheus compatible metrics
-metrics available from the [controller][controller-metrics] and
+available from the [controller][controller-metrics] and [agent][agent-metrics].
-[agent][agent-metrics].
-Some policy [blueprints][blueprints] come with
-recommended Grafana dashboards.
+Some policy [blueprints][blueprints] come with recommended Grafana dashboards.

 ## Deleting Policies